Psalm 30:5 New King James Version (NKJV)

 I believe this is the reason why David would later praise God the way he did.
 The Bible says he danced until he clothed ripped!
 No one will understand the pain of that period of weeping in the night, so do not expect them to understand your joy in the morning.

 One of the most iconic moment in the journey of the Israelites from Egypt to the promised land is when they stopped Moses and grumbled.

 11 Then they said to Moses, “Because there were no graves in Egypt, have you taken us away to die in the wilderness?
 Why have you so dealt with us, to bring us up out of Egypt?
 12 Is this not the word that we told you in Egypt, saying, ‘Let us alone that we may serve the Egyptians’?
 For it would have been better for us to serve the Egyptians than that we should die in the wilderness.”

 The darkness you have moved us from was better than where we are now.
 This is what they were saying to Moses.
 What we tend to forget is that light comes in progressively.
 It will always overtake darkness but always starts as a flicker or a spark.

 Trust the process.
 Our God is sovereign.
 Just because you do not see or know what he is doing doesn’t mean he is not doing anything.

 11 For I know the thoughts that I think toward you, saith the Lord, thoughts of peace, and not of evil, to give you an expected end.

 Whatever you may be going through right now, morning is coming.
-Joy will come with the morning!
+Joy will come in the morning!